AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 </GameScene>

 The Pattern Encoding Terminal is similar to a regular terminal, with all the same settings and sections, but with an added [pattern](patterns.md) encoding interface.
-It looks similar to a crafting terminal's UI but this crafting grid doesn't actually perform crafts.
+It looks similar to a crafting terminal's UI, but this crafting grid doesn't actually perform crafts.

 You should have one of these in addition to a crafting terminal.